MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

     The adaptive card is added to the email.

-## Share a CRM record in Outlook by using /mention
+## Share a CRM record in Outlook using /mention

-You can share a CRM record in an email or calendar invite by using the /mention feature in Outlook.
-This feature allows you to quickly share a CRM record with your team members when composing an email or calendar invite.

-> [!NOTE]
-> This feature is available only if it has been enabled by your administrator.
-For more information, see [Share a CRM record in Outlook by using /mention](share-crm-record-admin.md).
+Your administrator needs to [turn on this feature](share-crm-record-admin.md) before you can use it.

-1. In the body of the email or calendar invite, enter the forward slash (/) symbol.
+1. In the body of the email or calendar invite, type a forward slash (/) symbol.
 Copilot for Sales displays a list of recently accessed records.

 1. Select a record from the list or search for a record by entering the first few letters of the record name.